Lester822/Micro-Utilities/quizletGravityAI/README.md

 This Python Script automatically play's Quizlet's Gravity Game (windows only).

-BEFORE THE PROGRAM WIIL OPERATE, YOU MUST DO A COUPLE OF TASKS:
+BEFORE THE PROGRAM WILL OPERATE, YOU MUST DO A COUPLE OF TASKS:

 1. Download Tesseract from https://github.com/tesseract-ocr/docs
 2. Move Tesseract to any folder on your computer and COPY the path into line 6 of main.py